 Is Sensorimotor Psychotherapy Effective?

-Sensorimotor psychotherapy is informed by scientific research in the fields of physiology, psychology, sociology, and neuroscience as well as principles from another form of body therapy known as the Hakomi method.6 It draws from established forms of mental health therapy such as psychodynamic psychotherapy, gestalt therapy, cognitive behavioral therapy (CBT), and body psychotherapy.2
+Sensorimotor psychotherapy is informed by scientific research in physiology, psychology, sociology, and neuroscience, as well as principles from another form of body therapy known as the Hakomi method.6 It draws from established forms of mental health therapy such as psychodynamic psychotherapy, gestalt therapy, cognitive behavioral therapy (CBT), and body psychotherapy.2

 Sensorimotor psychotherapy itself is not evidence-based.
 There are very few studies that have specifically and methodically analyzed its effectiveness.
 One small study conducted in 2012 involved 10 women who had been abused in childhood.
-After 20 weeks of group SP, their body awareness did improve; however, the dissociative experiences they had did not change, nor did their ability to receive comfort.13
+While their body awareness improved after 20 weeks of group SP, their dissociative experiences did not change, nor did their ability to receive comfort.13

-While sensorimotor therapy isn’t yet evidence-based, it is considered credible among mental health professionals.
-A 2015 article in BJPsych Bulletin states that SP is “endorsed by leading international experts and is neuroscientifically credible.”14 This unique form of therapy does have anecdotal evidence of its effectiveness, and it has demonstrated positive outcomes over the decades it’s been practiced.6
+While sensorimotor therapy is not yet evidence-based, it is considered credible among mental health professionals.
+A 2015 article in BJPsych Bulletin states that SP is “endorsed by leading international experts and is neuroscientifically credible.”14 Anecdotal evidence does support sensorimotor psychotherapy, and it has demonstrated positive outcomes over the decades.6

 Risks of Sensorimotor Psychotherapy